Local-first privacy workflow

 Detection boundaries

 This version focuses on high-confidence, heuristic detection.
-It is designed for fast operational scrubbing, not as a substitute for legal review or a full NER compliance engine.
+It is designed for fast operational PII scrubbing, not as a substitute for legal review or a full NER compliance engine.

 • Best for clear patterns such as emails, phones, SSNs, cards, IPs, URLs, and obvious labeled names or addresses.